-The DRC program acts as an advocate for students with disabilities representing their interests on campus as well as with various state and local agencies including the State Department of Rehabilitation.
+The DRC department acts as an advocate for students with disabilities representing their rights and interests on campus as well as with various state and local agencies, including the State Department of Rehabilitation.
+Further, the DRC supports faculty in their responsibility to administer approved curriculum accommodations through DRC's Testing Center, located in NA-2, as well as serving as a resource and consultant.